Obtaining Croatian citizenship is proscribed by The Croatian Citizenship Act (Official Gazette 53/91,70/91, 28/92, 113/93, 4/94, 1300/11, 110/15)

 There are two major group of eligible applicants:

-- Croatian emigrants, born in Croatia (within Croatian borders as today) and their descendants (Article 11.).
+- Croatian emigrants, born in Croatia (within Croatian borders as today) and their descendants up to third degree and their spouses (Article 11.).

 - People born outside of Croatia (e.g. Bosnia and Herzegovina) who belong to Croatian ethnicity (Article16.).